awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-instance-termination.md

 1. \[For [Auto Scaling Groups with Multiple Instance Types and Purchase Options](asg-purchase-options.md) only\]

-   Determine which instance to terminate so as to align the remaining instances to the allocation strategy for the On\-Demand or Spot Instance that is terminating, your current selection of instance types, and distribution across your N lowest priced Spot pools\.
+   Determine which instance to terminate so as to align the remaining instances to the allocation strategy for the On\-Demand or Spot Instance that is terminating and your current selection of instance types\.
 If there is one such instance, terminate it\.
 Otherwise, apply the next condition\.

 1. \[For Auto Scaling groups that use a launch template\]